thelia/memo-book/src/02-install.md

 ## Download Thelia

-You can download Thelia by two different way
+You can download Thelia in two different ways

-### From Thelia website
+### From the Thelia website

-Go to thelia website (http://thelia.net) and download it.
+Go to the thelia website (http://thelia.net) and download it.

 ### Using Composer